MelanX/SkyblockBuilder/docs/1.16.x/packdev/packdev.md

 and places the player on that position.
 Good on big islands when adding a lot of players at once at one team.
 You can also export your current spawn points with command `/skyblock spawns EXPORT`.
 For this, you should first [modify spawns](../user/user.md#modify-spawns).
 You will find your exported spawns in `skyblock_exports/spawns.json`.
+Copy it in the main config folder and override the existing one to apply your new spawns.
 If you spawn inside a block, you could add this block to the [block tag 🔗](https://minecraft.fandom.com/wiki/Tutorials/Creating_a_data_pack#Tags) `#skyblockbuilder:additional_valid_spawns`.